mdn/browser-compat-data/docs/data-guidelines.md

 This versioning scheme came at [Apple's request, in #2006](https://github.com/mdn/browser-compat-data/issues/2006#issuecomment-457277312).

-## Removal of irrelevant data
+## Removal of irrelevant features

-Data can be removed from BCD if it is considered irrelevant.
-This can happen if:
+Features can be removed from BCD if it is considered irrelevant.
+A feature can be considered irrelevant if any of these conditions are met:

-- a feature isn't implemented in any browser and the specification has been abondoned.
+- a feature was never implemented in any browser and the specification has been abandoned.
-- a feature has been removed from all browsers and wasn't present in releases dating back 2 years.
+- a feature was implemented and has since been removed from all browser releases dating back 2 years.